 Channel Use and Drivers of Satisfaction

-Agencies are also encouraged to measure satisfaction with their services at a detailed level to help them understand how they are doing in improving areas which matter most to New Zealanders, and where to focus resources for the greatest impact.
+Kiwis Count measures service satisfaction and trust in government services at the macro level.
+Agencies are also encouraged to measure satisfaction with their services at a detailed level to help them understand how they are doing in improving areas that matter most to New Zealanders, and where to focus resources for the greatest impact.

+In 2007, SSC undertook research to identify the key factors or drivers that have the greatest influence on New Zealanders’ satisfaction with, and trust in, public services.
+These results were published in the Drivers Survey (2007).
 Since 2012 Kiwis Count has asked respondents to answer questions about aspects of their satisfaction (the driver questions) based on the channel used for the most recent service interaction.
 These responses show:-

 One way of improving satisfaction with public services is for agencies to focus on these key drivers (Drivers Survey, 2007):

 - Staff kept their promises, they did what they said they would do

 - You were treated fairly

 - You feel your individual circumstances were taken into account

 - It’s an example of good value for tax dollars spent